 As the backdrop to any indoor space, a wall is the perfect blank canvas to let a little style shine through.
 Here are 6 gorgeous and surprisingly easy finishes you can apply to your walls to make them pop.

 There are so many reasons to love patterns on walls.
-Many assume that getting them there is a complicated procedure that involve wallpaper and a lot of glue – not true!
+Many assume that getting them there is a complicated procedure that involves wallpaper and a lot of glue – not true!

 Stencils are an increasingly popular way to add uniform, crisp patterns to a wall.
-They’re typically made from plastic and readily available to Malaysians from sites like Lazada and Etsy stores that ship internationally – check out the stunning range at Cutting Edge Stencils.
+They’re typically made from plastic and readily available to Malaysians from sites like Lazada and Etsy stores that ship internationally.
 There are even specific stencils that mimic the effect of tiles – perfect for feature walls and smaller crevices.

 Simply adhere your stencils to your walls and use a roller or brush to gently apply paint.
 Reposition and repeat.